philipcwhite/Monitoring/README.md

 ## Updates

+08/21/2018 - Worked on the device graphing.
+Created a basic graph with chart.js.
+Very eary progress.

 08/20/2018 - Cleaned up some code and added links to devices.
 Device pages have not yet been written.

 08/18/2018 - Today I uploaded my working project code.
 The project is very early going and not especially useful at this point.
 I just wanted to publish some of my progress so you can see how far this has come and where it's heading.